rlivingsus/misc/AllBooks.md

 - Vonnegut, Kurt: Slaughterhouse-5, Breakfast of Champions
 - Vuong, Ocean: On Earth Were Briefly Gorgeous
 - Wakin, Malham: War, Morality, and the Military Profession
+- Walker, ?: Your Head is a Houseboat: A Chaotic Guide to Mental Clarity (Seattle Public Library ebook)
 - Walker, Sam: The Captain Class
 - Wallace, Danny: F You very Much
 - Wallace, David Foster: Infinite Jest